Take the First Step Towardyour Bachelor's Degree

 Math Placement Exam

 All students are required to take the UW System Math Placement exam prior to their first college math course (CAPP included).
 Your school may schedule a specific CAPP testing session, otherwise you are responsible for completing the exam on your own.
+You have up to 2 attempts to place sufficiently, and must allow at least 15 days in between testing attempts.

 The placement exam can be taken at any UW location, just make sure to communicate that your scores should be sent to UW Oshkosh for CAPP.